anduc146khmt/CaroGame/README.md

 The graphic design and feature of this game is made with the library **Windows.h** of C++.

+This programs is divided into some modules with OOP architecture.
 Moreover, I implement algorithms that allow user to play with computer.

 # User Interface